Last Updated on April 4, 2023 by Dave Schoenbeck

 If you’re becoming a manager for the first time, here are ways to preempt some issues and prepare for your new position.

 - Improve your communication skills.
 Poor communication leads to frustration all around.
 Be clear about objectives and requirements, and don’t shy away from giving feedback.
 This applies to your team and your interactions with upper management.
 Make sure everyone always knows what to expect and where they stand.

 - Don’t be afraid to delegate.
 New managers struggle to give up control.
 They can be perfectionists, and it’s hard to trust the team to do the job to their standards.
 Delegation is a crucial aspect of leadership.
 If you can’t trust your team to do the little things, you’ll never have time to do the big stuff.

 - Motivate your team.
 While the office isn’t a pep rally, you must find ways to improve morale and keep your team moving upward.
 You can do this by recognizing good work, supporting employee growth, and trusting your employees to do their jobs without being micromanaged.

 - Get comfortable with the uncomfortable.
 Many people struggle with disciplining employees when becoming a manager for the first time.
 Unfortunately, having tough conversations is an inevitable aspect of management.
 Practice delivering criticism in a constructive, calm, and respectful way.

 - Model the behavior you want to see.
-Nothing kills morale faster than seeing higher-ups who seem to be immune to the rules.
+Nothing kills morale faster than seeing higher-ups who seem immune to the rules.
 If you set high standards for your employees, you should expect to follow them yourself.

-Are you lost on your journey towards leadership?
+Are you lost on your journey toward leadership?
 A qualified business coach can help guide you on your way to success.
 Click here for a complimentary video coaching call to discuss everything you need to know about becoming a manager for the first time.